const localhost = [4]u8{ 127, 0, 0, 1 };

 In this last part, we are going to write the logic responsible for sending the HTTP Response from the server to the client.
 To make things simple, the server in this project will send just a simple web page containing the text “Hello world”.

 This is definitely not the most ergonomic and adequate way of handling the HTTP Response, but it works for our case here.
-We are just building toy projects in this book after all.
-So, the source code we write do not need to be perfect.
+We are just building toy projects in this book after all, therefore, the source code that we write do not need to be perfect.
 It just needs to work!

 const std = @import("std");